-The University of Passau also offers the following international degree courses in English:
+The University of Passau offers the following international degree courses in English:

-Passau is not only situated between three rivers; it is also close to the borders between three countries: Austria can be reached on foot by crossing the River Inn, and it’s just a short trip by car to the Czech Republic.
+Passau is not only situated between three rivers; it is also close to the borders of three countries: Austria can be reached on foot by crossing the river Inn and it’s just a short trip by car to the Czech Republic.
 The regional cuisine features specialities from Bavaria, Austria and Bohemia, which are best sampled at one of the many popular beer gardens.